thirdset/ThirdSetMauticResetBundle/README.md

 ## Why Use This Plugin

-This plugin works around a limitation with the current  version of Mautic (v2.9.2) that keeps you from being able to process a Contact through a Campaign more than once.
+This plugin works around a limitation with older versions of Mautic (< 2.14) that keeps you from being able to process a Contact through a Campaign more than once.

 This type of processing is often needed for campaigns related to orders, billing, etc.

-Future versions of Mautic will likely offer some version of recurring campaigns built in.
-Once that happens, this plugin will likely be obsolete and can safely be deleted in favor of the built in functionality.

-Right now there is at least one feature request for  [Recurring Campaigns / Repeating Tasks](https://github.com/mautic/mautic/issues/1606) currently open on GitHub.
+With the release of [Mautic v2.14](https://github.com/mautic/mautic/releases/tag/2.14.0), this plugin is now obsolete.